 The appeal of dharma, which is the moral value among the four, is restricted to man.
 It is a value, which raises man above the level of animals; in this sense it is a spiritual value.
 It determines what one ought to do in different life situations, in accordance with the best moral code.
 Thus dharma acts as a regulating principle in life deciding the right and the wrong Kama.
 Kama, as you know, stands for pleasure and pleasure is desired by everyone.
 A sick person may long for a certain kind of food but it may not be desirable for hint to partake of it from the standpoint of his physical wellbeing.
-How then can one distinguish between these two kinds of 'Kama'.
+How then can one distinguish between these two kinds of Kama".
 Here, dharma furnishes the necessary criterion.
-That kind of Kama is acceptable which is in accord with the demands of dharma but not any other.
-As long as dharma is not thrown to the winds or ignored, the pursuit and even enjoyment of Artha and kama are not bad or reprehensible, Dharma thus helps one to discriminate 'between the good and the bad, and lead a good life, and herein lies its superiority and significance.
+That kind of Kama is not thrown to the winds or ignored, the pursuit and even enjoyment of Artha and kama are not bad or reprehensible, Dharma thus helps one to discriminate 'between the good and the bad, and lead a good life, and herein lies its superiority and significance.